 The sanctuary movement came to an end in 1990 when Congress passed legislation qualifying Salvadorans for Temporary Protected Status, which could be granted by the president.
-After 1991, Salvadorans and Guatemalans were finally able to remain in the
+After 1991, Salvadorans and Guatemalans were finally able to remain in the country under a settlement in the case American Baptist Churches v.
+Thornburgh that allowed the resumption of denied political asylum claims, allowed late applications for political asylum by refugees afraid to apply earlier, and protected refugees from deportation.

-Latinos in Sports
+B. Latinos in Sports

 Though the Latino presence in sports increased over the course of the twentieth century, as a group, they often faced racism and discrimination.
 Stereotypes and misconceptions about Latinos were reflected in the manner in which their abilities or shortcomings in sports were portrayed by the English-language media.
 Latinos in turn used sports as a way to counteract these negative portrayals and reach success not otherwise available to them.

-Sports became a medium for Latinos to prove their worth in the face of racism ... to obtain access to educational and financial improvement, and to reinforce community identity and neighborhood pride.
 Sports, especially professional sports, became a medium for Latinos to prove their worth in the face of racism, to create or enforce ideas of Mexican masculinity, to obtain access to educational and financial improvement, and to reinforce community identity and neighborhood pride.
-Amateur sports allowed Latinos to challenge more localized discriminatory practices, such as those in school athletic programs.240
+Amateur sports allowed Latinos to challenge more localized discriminatory practices, such as those in school athletic programs.